Medical Laboratory Sciences

 Despite the wide range of written genres assigned in their courses, the MLS faculty developed the following short-listed menu of criteria from which members can adapt items suitable for their assignments:

-• Demonstrates appropriate use of terminology.
+• Demonstrates accurate and appropriate use of terminology.

 Highlights from the Writing Plan